zjukg/KG-LLM-Papers/README.md

 Details of summary and classification of papers are shown in [wiki](https://github.com/zjukg/KG-LLM-Papers/wiki).

 ## 🔔 News
-- **2023-06-12 We create this repository to maintain a paper list on *Reasoning with Language Model Prompting*.**
+- **2023-06-12 We create this repository to maintain a paper list on *Intergrating Knowledge Graphs and Large Language Models*.**

 ## Content
 - [📜 Papers](#papers)